juli1/CS5007-materials/part2/README.md

 The function will return the number of occurrences.
 It will return -1 if there is an error.

-**To do**: implement the new function and explain what are the potential error case.
+**To do**: implement the new function and explain what are the potential error cases.

 ## Exercise 3: implement a linked list